 Purchase Drought Tolerant Plants from Tn Nursery that are good for hot climates with very little rain

-This year, you can make sure that your plants will stand up to any dry spell by selecting the right varieties when planning your summer garden.
+This year, you can make sure that your plants will stand up to any dry spell by selecting suitable varieties when planning your summer garden.
 Here is a list of some favorite drought-tolerant summer plants.

 This beautiful grass-like plant features silvery foliage and lush purple flowers.
 The plant gives off a lovely fragrance, and it's a perennial so that it will bloom year after year.
-Deer, rabbits and other pests tend to avoid this plant, too, so you won't have to worry about it being eaten away.
+Deer, rabbits, and other pests also tend to avoid this plant, so you won't have to worry about it being eaten away.

-Named for their bright yellow blooms, these beautiful perennial flowers bloom starting in spring and continuing until early fall.
-Don't be fooled by the delicate look of these little flowers; they can take the worst of summer droughts like a champ.
+Named for their bright yellow blooms, these beautiful perennial flowers bloom in spring and continue until early fall.
+Don't be fooled by the delicate look of these tiny flowers; they can take the worst of summer droughts like a champ.
 These grow to be around six inches tall and look great in flower beds or around trees.

-The purple coneflower is a great choice for several reasons.
+The purple coneflower is an excellent choice for several reasons.
 Besides being able to withstand drought conditions, these beautiful purplish mauve flowers last for days after they've been cut, so you can display them in your home to brighten up the interior.
 Purple coneflowers also attract lots of butterflies so that you can add a little extra beauty to your garden.

 Drought Tolerant Plants are the perfect accent to any home garden

-In addition to being drought tolerant, blanket flowers are incredibly easy to grow for those of us who don't have a green thumb.
-They are also able to grow in even less than ideal soil, so those with sandy or rocky soil can decorate their landscaping with the beautiful yellows, reds, and blues of blanket flowers which will bloom all summer long.
+In addition to being drought tolerant, blanket flowers are straightforward to grow for those of us who don't have a green thumb.
+They can also grow in even less than ideal soil, so those with sandy or rocky soil can decorate their landscaping with the beautiful yellows, reds, and blues of blanket flowers that will bloom all summer long.

-This easy to maintain annual will add little bursts of vibrant color to any flower bed and grow best when they're planted in hot, sunny areas where other flowers may wither away.
-If anything, these little darlings seem to thrive in hot, conditions, making them great options for areas prone to drought.
+This easy-to-maintain annual will add little bursts of vibrant color to any flower bed and grow best when they're planted in hot, sunny areas where other flowers may wither away.
+If anything, these little darlings seem to thrive in hot conditions, making them excellent options for areas prone to drought.